brianshumate/vaultron/examples/telemetry/visualizing-telemetry.md

 #### Initial Vaultron Configuration

-Now we need to edit the custom configuration for Vaultron, located in `black_lion/templates/vault_config_custom.tpl`, and add a `telemetry` stanza:
+Now, edit the custom configuration for Vaultron, located in `black_lion/templates/vault_config_custom.tpl`, and add a `telemetry` stanza containing the IP address and port for the Graphite container:

 ```
 telemetry {